Skip to main content

 • How many others experience the same thing?

-• How do they handle it when it happens?
+• How do they deal with it?

 • Do they just accept it and move on?